Estimate Time5 min

 Explore more stories that can help facilitate money conversations with your children and teens.

 Because this young generation has grown up in the digital world, they're incredibly comfortable with the virtual universe.
-They probably were introduced to this world via video gaming.
-And many video games, even educational ones, reward players with virtual money that they can use to buy in-game rewards, like pets, clothes, furniture, and more.
-So subtly, kids are being introduced to the concept of medium of exchange, and the power of earning and spending already.
+They probably were introduced to this world through video games.
+Many video games, and even educational ones, reward players with virtual money they can use to buy in-game rewards, like pets, clothes, furniture, and more.
+Subtly, kids are being introduced to the concept of medium of exchange, and the power of earning and spending.

 Here are 5 tips to help you introduce your kids to digital money: